News article

 • USB charger: 0.1m/h

-What about other systems like windscreen wipers, central locking, remote connectivity or ABS?
+How do other systems like windscreen wipers, central locking, remote connectivity or ABS impact EV battery range?

 All of the electrical systems on your car drain a small amount of battery while they’re in use but are very small when it comes to range impact